Best Study Timer Techniques for Students (2026)

 What Is Time Blocking and How Do Students Use It for Studying?

-- Estimate realistically: most students overestimate how much they can cover.
+3. Estimate realistically.
+Most students overestimate what they can cover.

-- Include travel, meals, exercise, and social time.
+4. Include travel, meals, exercise, and social time in your plan.

-- If a task runs over, do not steal time from the next slot; reschedule.
+5. If a task runs over, don’t steal time from the next slot.
+Reschedule instead.

 For related guidance, see How to Focus While Studying: A Complete Guide.